BroadcomMFD/broadcom-product-scripts/endevor/ServiceNow-Interface/README.md

 ## What is in this folder

-There is more than one way....   surprised?
-You can choose a method most compatible to your skills and site requirements.
+For Endevor to query ServiceNow, there are multiple choices.
+They give you the opportunity to choose a method most compatible to your skills and site requirements.
 Each method is located within sub-folders in this section.

 - **COBOL+REXX+WebEnablementToolkit** - contains items that leverage [IBM's Web Enablement Toolkit](https://www.ibm.com/docs/en/zos/3.1.0?topic=languages-zos-client-web-enablement-toolkit), avoiding any dependencies on off-host and Open Source items.